adi-zangi/Tennis-Players-Tracker/README.md

 This project was started in November 2019 and it is in progress.

 ## Tools Used
-Development environemnt: Android Studio
+Development environemnt: Android Studio <br />
-Programming language: Java
+Programming language: Java <br />
-Markup language: XML
+Markup language: XML <br />